gtech-mulearn/IEEE-LAUNCHPAD/profiles/deonsebastian@mulearn.md

 #### Career Plan:

-- I am focused on building a good career i cyber security and web development
+- I am focused on building a good career in cyber security and web development

 #### Thoughts on Kerala's Tech Ecosystem: